 Etchebarren returned to coaching in 1982, as he became the Brewers minor league catching instructor, a position he held until 1984.
-He was promoted to the Brewers big league club, as he was named the first base coach in 1985, a position he also held in 1986.
-Etchebarren later became the bench coach under manager Tom Trebelhorn from 1987 to 1988, where he worked with then Brewers catcher B.J.
+He was promoted to the Brewers big league club, as he was named the first base coach in 1985, a position he also held in 1986 and 1987.
+Etchebarren later became the bench coach under manager Tom Trebelhorn in 1988, where he worked with then Brewers catcher B.J.
 Surhoff, then returned to catching first base from 1989 to 1991.

 Etchebarren became manager of the Bluefield Orioles in 1993, leading them to a first-place tie.
 He led Bluefield to a second-place finish in 1994.
-The success continuted in 1995 as Etchebarren led the team back to first place.
+The success continued in 1995 as Etchebarren led the team back to first place.